-It was already 7 p.m. after dinner, the teacher told us to gather in the hall at 9 p.m., we will had a bonfire party at outside; in between we could take a bath.
-We all gathered in the hall after the shower, everybody was excited and we had brought some marshmallows.
+It was already 7 p.m. after dinner, then the teacher told us to gather in the hall at 9 p.m. for a bonfire party outside.
+Before that we could take a shower.
+We all gathered in the hall after our showers.
+Everybody was excited and we had brought some marshmallows.
 It was 9:30 p.m. when everyone arrived.
-It took about 15 minutes from where we stayed to where we could make a fire; and because it was so dark that I couldn't even see who was beside me.
-When we got to the place where the bonfire party was, everybody was waiting for teacher to fire up the wood bricks.
-Our job that day was put marshmallows on sticks.
-After we done all the work, my hand smelled just exactly like marshmallow.
-When all the preparing work had done, we began to sing our school song, and we baked our own marshmallows.
-It was the first time I had a baked marshmallow.
-Teacher began to talk fun stories about themselves.
+It took about 15 minutes from where we stayed to where we could make a fire, and it was so dark that I couldn't even see who was beside me.
+When we got to the place where the bonfire party was, everybody was waiting for the teacher to fire up the wood bricks.
+Our job that day was to put marshmallows on sticks.
+After we had finished all the work, my hand smelled exactly like marshmallows.
+When all the preparation work was finished, we began to sing our school song and roast our own marshmallows.
+It was the first time I had a roasted marshmallow.
+Then the teachers began to tell some fun stories about themselves.

-One of my teacher said,” When I was young, I've never had cotton candy, I did not have cell phone or any electronic product, and I'm writing letters if I want to talk to my family far away.
-You guys are so lucky and happy can born in this age.
-When I was young, every day after I finished my school, I have to go back home immediately to took care of my parent’s store.
-People in my generation don’t have rich families to give their children expensive clothes and shoes, we only ate lollipop and jelly when somebody came to visit my home.
-We don’t have video games, we only have caricature and TV play.”
-This kind of thing I’m sure that many children had heard it thousand times; Something like you’re happier than I was, or I was more obedient than you when I was a kid.
-I know that I born in this generation.
-There are many temptations in this age, like video games, cartoon, more and more movies.
-This generation has a lot of temptation than last generation, but I think my teacher’s point is let us wake up, run away from the temptation.
-We finish the party at 11 p.m., no one wanted to leave but it was too late.
-We talked about what just happened all the way back to the dorm.
-The way back is too dark, I think we are taking adventures, the road is full of stones, so we all walked carefully.
-The night spent there was peaceful, and we all have a great night.
+One of my teachers said, “When I was young, I'd never had cotton candy.
+I did not have a cell phone or any electronic devices, and I had to write letters if I wanted to communicate with my family far away.
+You guys are so lucky and happy to be born in this age.
+When I was young, every day after I finished my school, I had to go back home immediately to take care of my parent’s store.
+People in my generation didn’t have rich families to give their children expensive clothes and shoes.
+We only ate lollipops and jelly when somebody came to visit my home.
+We didn’t have video games.
+We only had caricatures and TV dramas.”

+I’m sure that many children had heard these kinds of stories a thousand times, something like you’re happier than I was or I was more obedient than you when I was a kid.
+I know that I am fortunate to be born in this generation, and that there are many temptations in this age, like video games, cartoons and many movies.
+This generation has a lot more temptations than the previous generation, but I think my teacher’s point was to us wake us up and run away from temptations.

+When we finished the party at 11 p.m., no one wanted to leave, but it was too late.
+We talked about what had just happened all the way back to the dorm.
+The way back was dark and it seemed like an adventure.
+The road was full of stones, so we all walked carefully.
+The night we spent there was peaceful, and we all had a great night.

 The next morning came very quickly.
-We packed up and left at ten.
-The bus was noisy, somebody was excited, and somebody fell asleep.
+We all packed up and left by 10 a.m..
+The bus was noisy, some kids were excited and some kids fell asleep.
 I was excited and talked to my friend about the facility and the bonfire party we had yesterday.
-After we arrive to our school, we had a movie with our lunch, and we go home at 3 p.m.
+After we arrive to our school, we watch a movie with our lunch, then we all went home at 3 p.m.